Prag8855/aab/content/guides/german-health-insurance.md

 ### Choose expat health insurance if...

 - **You apply for an [opportunity card](/glossary/Chancenkarte)**
-    Expat health insurance is ideal for this.
+    Expat health insurance is perfect for this.
 When you [find a job](/guides/find-a-job-in-berlin), switch to public or private health insurance.
 - **You have no other choice**
-    Expat health insurance is the cheapest option.
-It's a bad long-term solution, but it might be the only health insurance you can afford.
+    If you are self-employed and you have pre-existing health problems, it might be your only option.
+Expat health insurance is usually the cheapest option.
+It's a bad long-term solution, but it might be the only insurance you can afford.

+Expat health insurance is rarely the best option.
+It's often a bad idea.
+Always [ask an expert](#insurance-brokers) if it makes sense for you.

-German embassies and consulates *sometimes* accept expat health insurance for a visa application.[^33] Get public or private health insurance instead if you can.
+German embassies and consulates sometimes accept expat health insurance when you apply for a visa.[^33] Get public or private health insurance if you can.

-The [immigration office](/glossary/Ausländerbehörde) *sometimes* accepts expat health insurance for a [residence permit](/glossary/Aufenthaltstitel) application.
-It sometimes works when it's your first residence permit.
+The *[[Ausländerbehörde]]* sometimes accepts expat health insurance when you apply for your first [residence permit](/glossary/Aufenthaltstitel).
 It does not work when you change or renew your residence permit.[^21]

 **[Health insurance for a visa application ➞](/guides/german-visa-health-insurance)**